-Technical SEO is the foundation that allows search engines to access, understand, and index your website.
-It's concerned with how well your site can be crawled, interpreted, and delivered.
-When the technical foundation is weak, even the best content and strongest backlink profile won’t perform as well.
+Technical SEO is the foundation that allows search engines to understand, rank, and display your website.
+In simple language, it is concerned with how well the search engine can find your content.
+When the technical foundation is weak even the best content with the strongest backlink profile won’t work as well as it could.

 Crawling & Indexing